Consumer Price Index

 The consumer price index (CPI) is a measure of the changes in the average price of a typical basket of goods and services purchased by consumers.
 The change in the CPI is the inflation rate.
 Higher inflation signifies a decrease in the ability of a typical consumer to purchase a fixed basket of consumer goods and services.

-- The Canadian headline or year-over-year inflation rate was 0.7 per cent in June 2020, the last month of Q2 2020.
+- Canadian headline or year-over-year inflation rate remained relatively low in the third quarter of 2020.

 Year-Over-Year Inflation Rate

-Ontario and the Toronto Census Metropolitan Area (CMA) inflation also accelerated in June to respective rates of 0.4 per cent and 0.3 per cent.
+The headline inflation rate for Ontario and Toronto Census Metropolitan Area (CMA) also remained relatively low at a respective rate of 0.6 per cent and 0.2 per cent in September 2020.

-Similar changes were observed in Ontario as follows;
+In Ontario, similar patterns were observed as follows;

 Year-Over-Year Inflation Forecast